 Follow on Twitter

-Stuart Ritchie is a psychologist at King’s College London and author of the book Science Fictions.
+Stuart Ritchie is a psychologist and the author of the book Science Fictions.
+He works at Anthropic.

 Sue Márquez